GodotMisogi/AeroFuse.jl/docs/src/howto.md

 ### Meshing

-The `WingMesh` type takes a `HalfWing` or `Wing` type with a vector of integers consisting of the spanwise panel distribution corresponding to the number of sections, and an integer for the chordwise distribution.
+The `WingMesh` type takes a `Wing` type with a vector of integers consisting of the spanwise panel distribution corresponding to the number of sections, and an integer for the chordwise distribution.

 ````@example howto
 # Wing meshes
-wing_mesh  = WingMesh(wing, [20], 10)
+wing_mesh = WingMesh(wing, [20,8], 10)
 ````

 Optionally the type of spanwise spacing can be specified by the keyword `span_spacing` and providing types `Sine(), Cosine(), Uniform()` or a vector of the combination with length corresponding to the number of sections.